Guimarães: Modern history

 Until the 19th century the structure of the city did not suffer many transformations besides the construction of a few more churches, convents and palaces.
 It was by the ending of the 19th century that new urbanistic ideas of hygiene and symmetry that the village, that was promoted to city by the Queen Maria II on 23 June 1853 had its greatest changes.

 The complete demolition of the city walls was authorized and the creation of many streets and avenues could start at that point.
-The controlled process of urbanization permitted the conservation of the city's magnificent historical center.
+The controlled process of urbanization permitted the conservation of the city's magnificent historical centre.

+Guimarães hosted the 2024 European Trampoline Championships.

 Geography

 Geology

 Granite rock formations occupy the majority of the municipality but schist rocks can also be found in certain zones in the northwest of the municipality.
 On the southeast, clay can be found in stream bed of the Ave, Vizela and Selho rivers.

 Orography and hydrography

 The municipality is delimited at north by the "Senhora do Monte" (Senhora hill), at northwest by the hills of Falperra, Sameiro, Outeiro and Penedice.
-To the south by the Penha hill which with height of 613 meters, it is the highest point of the municipality.
+To the south is the Monte da Penha, which is the highest point of the municipality, with a height of 613 m above mean sea level.

 Guimarães is part of the drainage basin of Ave river which divides the municipality in half.
-The Ave river has as tributaries the Vizela river, Torto river, Febras river and inside the city, the Selho river, the Couros river and the Santa Lúzia stream.
+The Ave river has as tributaries the Vizela, Torto, Febras and inside the city, the Selho, the Couros and the Santa Lúzia stream.